ortus-boxlang/boxlang-docs/language/null-and-nothingness.md

 ## Full-Null Support

-Please note that full null support is **NOT** the default in the BoxLang engines.
+Please note that full null support is **NOT** the default in BoxLang.
 Meaning you will not be able to use the `null` keyword until it is activated or get real `null` values from databases or external services.
-In reality, you still could simulate `null` without full null support in both engines, and sometimes you get an empty string, sometimes a full Java `null`.
+In reality, you still could simulate `null` without full null support, and sometimes you get an empty string, sometimes a full Java `null`.
 So basically, the nonfull null support is a partial null support, which makes it hard for developers. **So as a rule of thumb, we always recommend checking for nullness no matter WHAT!**

 Eventually, this flag should default to true, in our opinion, and offer full-null support out of the box.